equill/syscat/README.md

 with parameters: 'type=<child-type>' and 'uid=<child-uid>' (both are required)
 ```

 ## Delete a dependent resource

 Either use the `DELETE` method on the full path to the resource in question to remove it specifically, or pass the `delete-dependent=true` parameter to the API call to one of its parents further up the chain.
 The `delete-dependent` parameter acts recursively downward from whatever resource is being deleted.

 ## Move a dependent resource from one parent to another

 Note that the new parent must be a valid parent for the child resource, and the new relationship must also be a valid dependent relationship.
 ```
 POST /api/v1/path/to/dependent/resource
 with parameter: 'target=/uri/path/to/new/parent/and/relationship'
 ```

 # IPAM (IP Address Management) API

-While nothing actually _stops_ you using the Raw API to add, change and remove subnets and addresses, it's a tedious and error-prone process, especially if you add and remove subnets by hand - finding the parent subnet, moving the new child subnets and addresses under a new mid-level subnet, and doing all that in reverse when you remove them.
+You _can_ use the Raw API to manage IP addresses and subnets, but it's a tedious and error-prone process: finding the parent subnet, moving the new child subnets and addresses under a newly-added mid-level subnet, and doing all that in reverse when you remove them.

 The IPAM API is aware of organisations and VRF-groups, in keeping with the rest of the system.